 The model is willing to engage both personal and relational issues as needed, and refers and collaborates with additional specialists deemed helpful to the growth of partners.

 Presence Therapy is taught in a seminar and study group format allowing clinicians to understand the theory and practice the methodology experientially.
-Registration occurs through Austin Professional Counseling.
+Applications and registration occurs through the Austin Professional Counseling office.
 Please call our office to inquire about the training.